LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

 Class properties
 ----------------

-A related concept to attributes is class properties, where we want to use getter and setter methods for data of classes as though they were attributes.
+A related concept to attributes is class properties, where we use getter and setter methods for data of classes as though they were attributes.
 Consider the following C++ class definition:

 .. code-block:: cpp